AbduBehindTheCode/shop-app/docs/ACCOUNT_DELETION_PROCESS.md

 ## Overview

-This document describes the complete account deletion workflow in the Shoppy application, including user-facing steps, admin procedures, and technical implementation details.
+This document describes the complete account deletion workflow in the Shoppy+ application, including user-facing steps, admin procedures, and technical implementation details.

 ---